Trump’s new social media app, Truth Social, appears in App Store

 After Trump’s new network was announced in October, a version of the site briefly became accessible to the public, allowing people to create accounts and claim usernames.
 One account under the handle “donaldjtrump” posted a photo of a pig defecating.

-A representative for Trump Media and Technology Group, the company behind Truth Social, did not immediately respond to a request for comment regarding the timing of the app’s official launch.
+A representative for Trump Media & Technology Group, the company behind Truth Social, did not immediately respond to a request for comment regarding the timing of the app’s official launch.

+Truth Social was listed in the top charts for downloads on the App Store on Monday morning, ahead of HBO Max and TikTok.

+Users signing up to Truth Social are greeted by a sign-up email that describes the platform’s clientele as “Truth Sayers."
+“Share your unique opinion by posting a Truth, Re-Truth, photo, news story, or video link … Don’t be shocked if they take your Truth viral!" a welcome message states.

 The most recent news release on the firm’s website is a statement from Trump — in the style of his old tweets — about the “Freedom Convoy” protests against pandemic restrictions in Canada and elsewhere.
 He opined in the Feb.
 4 statement that tech firms were targeting the protesters and that “TruthSocial is announcing today that we are welcoming the Freedom Convoy with open arms to communicate freely on TruthSocial when we launch — coming very soon!”